Hocnonsense/genome/README.md

 ---
 ## introduction
-Maintains several Snakemake modules and can also import Python functions to post-process their output.
+This package maintains several Snakemake modules and can import Python functions to post-process their output.

 ## installation